 Ashes aren’t just the leftovers of charcoal and food juices.
 They also contain toxins that can be dangerous for dogs including potassium, petroleum, borax, sulfur oxides, lighter fluids, and sodium nitrate.

-In addition, if the ashes are still hot, they can cause burns in the dog’s mouth, esophagus, stomach and intestines.
+In addition, if the ashes are still hot, they can cause burns in the dog’s mouth, esophagus, and stomach.

 There’s also one more problem—if a dog eats enough ash, it’s entirely possible he could develop an intestinal blockage.
 This is a life-threatening medical emergency.